 Given the urgency of climate change, and because resource conservation is a vital issue, we are committed to implementing concrete solutions which are respectful of our planet.

-In the fields, at the office, in the factories and on the road, we encourage each employee, each co-op member and each supplier to embrace an eco-responsible attitude.
-And although this does require changes in how the company operates, and in all our daily lives, there is a real opportunity here!
+Whether in the fields, in the office, in the factories or on the road, we encourage every employee, every co-op member and every supplier to adopt an eco-responsible attitude.
+Even if this requires changing the way the company operates and the daily life of everyone, these are real opportunities!